top of page

 "On Your Marks"

-When assuming the "On Your Marks" position, there will be a slight moving forward of the hips and upper body to prepare to aim and direct the hips and body up the track.
-Both feet should be somewhat curled against the ground with the front foot likely curled more than the rear one.
-The arms then should be perpendicular to the track and the athlete's center of mass is close enough to the line.
+When assuming the "On Your Marks" position, there will be a slight moving forward of the hips and upper body to prepare to rise into a good "set" position.
+Once again, with the balls of both feet on the ground, with the front foot likely more curled than the rear foot.
+The arms then should be perpendicular to the track and the athlete's center of mass should be close enough to the line.
 Even in this position, I believe there is the aspect of the hips being at a sufficient height as the athlete places hands at the line and eases the body forward.
 (I am referencing the start where one knee is on the ground when "on your marks") The weight needs to be evenly distributed between the feet, the knee on the ground and the hands.
 Hands should be placed wide enough apart in anticipation of supporting some of the weight when in the "set" position.
 Hands should not be placed too far apart, however.
 This Tom Tellez video is very thorough and goes through aspects of the whole start.

 "Set" Position and Weight Distribution

 When rising into the "Set" position do not allow too much weight to be on the hands.
 This should be done trying to keep the arms perpendicular to the ground, not significantly angling the arms forward.
-Like with the other starts, 2/3 of the weight is toward the power side, and like when in the three-point start, in order to have most of the weight toward the front leg, the athlete will feel more pressure in the hand opposite of the front leg.
+Like with the other starts, 2/3 of the weight is toward the power side, and like when in the three-point start, in order to have most of the weight toward the front leg, again, the hand opposite of the front leg may noticeably help direct that body positioning.
 The joints should be adequately loaded, and when at the top of the "Set" position, as Tellez said in the video, there should be a bit of a lean in anticipation of pushing off to start.
 It is important to control this by keeping the arms perpendicular to the track, and as Tellez also said, the pressure on the fingers may shift from the middle of the hands to the fingers closest to the starting line along with the thumbs.
 Once again, being prepared to maximally involve the glutes/hips in a push off that is to bring the limbs and body through space as has been previously described.
 Like mentioned before, having a good hip height, angles the torso and head downward, and requires that the eyes be focused appropriately downward and backward.
 The hips and body should be positioned to launch up the track.

-As alluded to above and described in the "Standing Start" blog, the athlete needs to be poised to react well and explosively includes effectively coordinating the actions of the quick-side and power-side of the body.
+As alluded to above and described in the "Standing Start" blog, the athlete needs to be poised to react well and explosively move up the track in a fundamentally sound manner.

 Four-Point Start with Blocks